proxyconf/proxyconf/README.md

 ## 🔧 Demo Setup

 To quickly explore the capabilities of **ProxyConf**, we provide a demo environment that can be easily launched using Docker Compose.
-The demo setup, located inside the `demo` folder, includes all the necessary components to run a local instance of Envoyproxy with ProxyConf, configured to proxy traffic to a local instance of the **Swagger Petstore** API.
+The demo setup, located inside the `demo` folder, includes all the necessary components to run a local instance of Envoy with ProxyConf, configured to proxy traffic to a local instance of the **Swagger Petstore** API.

 ### Steps to Run the Demo:
 1. **Generate TLS Certificates**: Before starting the demo, you need to generate the required TLS certificates by running the `setup-certificates.sh` script located in the `demo` folder: